When is the right time to file a trademark application?

 - filing an Intent-To-Use (ITU) trademark application for the company name to cover the goods and services you intend to sell under this new entity.

-Right time for trademarking product names and logos
+Trademark timing for registering product names and logos

 The best time to trademark a product name depends upon when you plan on first selling the goods or services.
 If you’ve already begun selling product under the name, then do not wait any longer to file a use-based trademark application.